samifriedrich/showquester/README.md

 ### Automation
 - Uses `cron` utility to schedule my code to run weekly every Sunday.
-###
+### API credentials
-- API authentication keys are stored securely in my .bash_profile, and the `dotenv` python module allows me to import them from within a virtualenv.
+- API credentials are stored securely in my .bash_profile, and the `dotenv` python module allows me to import them from within a virtualenv.

 ## Requirements
 ### API access